peppekerstens/peppekerstens.github.io/index.md

 author_profile: true
 ---

-Here you may find ramblings of any and all things that keep me awake at night or busy at day.
+Here you will find ramblings of any and all things that keep me awake at night or busy at day.
 Good or bad, you decide.
+There is no concept, no promise, no specific goal other then me trying to write stuff.

-Chances are this site does only get updated sporadically because like most thing I start with the best intentions intending to do things differently this time around only to end up loosing myself in a rabit hole details and astrays.
+Chances are this site gets updated sporadically because, like with most things, I start with the best intentions only to end up loosing myself in a rabit hole of details and astrays.

-There is no concept, no promise, no specific goal other then me trying to write things down and publish.
-That being said, me being an random IT guy, you may expect technical stuff.
-So let's dig in right there.
+That being said, me being an random IT guy, you may expect mostly technical stuff.